AI compute market signals and learning

 • Treat first-party or customer-reported evaluation claims as signals to investigate, not as a substitute for comparable workload tests.

 Market read: capability is economically relevant when it changes deployed inference volume, effective cost per successful task, or the capacity buyers need to reserve.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Common mistake